EPCCed/2026-03-02-Fortran-intro/_episodes/08-modules.md

 > ## `.mod` files
 >
-> The `.mod` files created during compilation generally use a format
-> specific to the compiler used.
-That means that you shouldn't expect
+> As stated, the `.mod` files are compiler specific.
+That means that you
-> that a `.mod` file created by one compiler will be usable by a different
+> shouldn't expect that a file created by one compiler will be usable by a
+> different compiler.
+This can be can cause compile time errors if you try to
+> use a `.mod` from one compiler with another; perhaps the most common scenario
+> for this is when testing builds with different compilers without first
+> cleaning up the `.mod` files.
+Sometimes compilers also use different naming
-> compiler.
-Sometimes the naming scheme can also change -- for example,
+> schemes for the `.mod` files can also change.
+This behaviour can usually be
-> the Cray Fortran compiler may give them names in allcaps.
+> changed with compiler flags.
 {: .callout}

 ### Exercise (2 minutes)